Saturday, June 9, 2018

 Hospital Medicine Summit (HMS) is an innovative, multi-topic educational initiative designed specifically for hospital-based healthcare providers (hospitalists, internal medicine physicians, physician assistants, nurse practitioners, pharmacists, and nurses).
 With significant changes occurring in the healthcare system, there is an increased demand on hospital-based healthcare providers to provide care that impacts patients not only in the acute setting, but as they transition back into the community and are managed in the chronic-care healthcare system.

-HMS aims to provide important educational updates from leading experts on conditions that are commonly encountered by healthcare providers practicing in the hospital-setting, including chronic obstructive pulmonary disease, heart failure, hepatic encephalopathy, interstitial lung disease, and invasive fungal infections.
+HMS aims to provide important educational updates from leading experts on conditions that are commonly encountered by healthcare providers practicing in the hospital-setting, including chronic obstructive pulmonary disease, diabetes, heart failure, and hepatic encephalopathy.
 Now is a critical time for practitioners to align their practices in anticipation of current and future changes in healthcare policy that will affect payment for services in this setting.

 Alpesh Amin, MD